Flo-R1der/ambientika-smart_4_home-assistant/readme.md

 | ![](images/lovelace_example-2.png) | [lovelace.yaml_example-2](lovelace.yaml_example-2) |
 | ![](images/lovelace_example-3.png) | [lovelace.yaml_example-3](lovelace.yaml_example-3) * |

-\* NOTE: This approach takes advantage of the [Mushroom Template Card](https://github.com/piitaya/lovelace-mushroom/blob/main/docs/cards/template.md).
-In order to use it you might install the Mushroom cards.
+\* This approach takes advantage of the [Mushroom Template Card](https://github.com/piitaya/lovelace-mushroom/blob/main/docs/cards/template.md).
+In order to use it you must install the Mushroom cards first.
 I would recommend to use [HACS](https://hacs.xyz/) to install them.

 ## Open Topics
 - The Package is tested with two devices in master-slave logic.
 I'm receiving values for the Slave by just duplicating the secret `device-status-x`, the corresponding REST-sensor and filter-sensors.
 Also the "Filter Notification" needs to be extended.
 However, this is not documented above.
-- Thankfully [JannickWe](https://github.com/JannickWe) also tested the package with two master devices.
-It is working fine, but you can only control the master-device!
 - I am not able to provide a custom integration.
 However, others managed to do so.
 You can find a custom Integration on Github ( [ambientika](https://github.com/ambientika) / [HomeAssistant-integration-for-Ambientika](https://github.com/ambientika/HomeAssistant-integration-for-Ambientika) ) and on the [HACS](https://www.hacs.xyz/).
 - A [Template-Fan](https://www.home-assistant.io/integrations/fan.template/) may be a thing.
 But I'm not sure, if this makes any sense with this device.